Mattabesett Trail: Hiking the trail

 It is regularly maintained, and is considered moderately challenging due to the amount of elevation change with sections of rugged and moderately difficult hiking.
 As there are dangerous ridge walks children should be supervised in the eastern section's heights.

 Much of the trail is close to public roads.
 There are no camping facilities along the trail and camping is generally prohibited in the areas along the trail.

 Weather along the route is typical of Connecticut.
 Conditions on exposed ridge tops and summits may be harsher during cold or stormy weather.
 Lightning is a hazard on exposed summits and ledges during thunderstorms.
 Snow is common in the winter and may necessitate the use of snowshoes.
 Ice can form on exposed ledges and summits, making hiking dangerous without special equipment.

 Extensive flooding in ponds, puddles and streams may occur in the late winter or early spring, overflowing into the trail and causing very muddy conditions.
 In this case fairly high waterproof boots are recommended.
 Some southern and eastern parts of the trail follow forest roads which often contain ruts from ATVs and four-wheel drive vehicles.

 Biting insects can be bothersome during warm weather.
 Parasitic deer ticks (which are known to carry Lyme disease) are a potential hazard.

 Parts of the trail (particularly the easternmost sections) are adjacent to, or is on lands where hunting and the use of firearms are permitted.
 Wearing bright orange clothing during the hunting season (Fall through December) is recommended.

 Trail runners sometimes run the trail in its entirety, attempting to set a time record for traversing the length of the trail.

-Conservation and maintenance of the trail corridor

 Recognition / Inspiration Programs

 The Connecticut Forest and Park Association (CFPA) provides commemorative patches as recognition to hikers completing the entire length of one of the three original Blue-Blazed trails in Connecticut (Quinnipiac, Metacomet and Mattabesett).
 The Mattabesett Trail patch can be obtained for a small fee ($1) after the hiking the entire trail is completed by contacting the Connecticut Forest and Park Association.